slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+> *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
+-- Christina Scalise*
+- if you don't love it or use it is clutter.
+- all that clutter used to be money.
+- the less you own, the less owns you.
+- buy supplies before you need them. gadgets after you need them.
+- three is two. two is one.
+One is none.
+- when working surround yourself with poeple more successful than you. when playing surrond yourself with people more happy than you. -- naval
+- people who live far below their means enjoy a freedom taht people busy upgrading their lifestyles can't fathom. -- naval
+- no routine. i'm famously unscheduled. -- naval
+- storage is a way of warehousing the past.
+- never organize anything you should discard.
+- organizing your email is like alphabetizing your recycling.
+- avoid clothing that's more interesting than you are.
 > *'For a great payoff be especially curious about the things you are not interested in.' -- Kevin Kelly*
 - you cant preach minimalism to whom didnt have too much stuff!
 - If you’re not trying to make money, what are you even doing?